St Andrew's Presbyterian Church, Dunedin: The developing area

-After being declared a ministerial charge on June 1863 the office bearers were able to secure the services of the Rev. Adam Glasgow as the church’s first minister.
+After being declared a ministerial charge in June 1863 the office bearers were able to secure the services of the Rev. Adam Glasgow as the church's first minister.
 Unfortunately his health had been undermined by prior service in India, and after finding the work to be too erroneous he resigned, dying shortly afterwards.
 He was succeeded by the Rev. Donald Meiklejohn.

-Shortly after Meikejohn’s induction new office-bearers were elected.
+Shortly after Meikejohn's induction new office-bearers were elected.
 At their first meeting it was agreed that St Andrew's should be used as name for the church.
 As well as the Reynolds the church was fortunate in that among its congregation were a number of prominent citizens, among whom were E.B.
 Cargill, printer and bookseller Thomas Coull.
-As well as being a founder and lifelong member of the St Andrew’s congregation Rachel Reynolds had a lifelong commitment to charity work and among other causes was to be pioneer in establishing free early childhood education in the New Zealand, campaign for girl’s and women’s education and a suffragist.
+As well as being a founder and lifelong member of the St Andrew's congregation Rachel Reynolds had a lifelong commitment to charity work and among other causes was to be pioneer in establishing free early childhood education in the New Zealand, campaign for girl's and women's education and a suffragist.